 So, what’s the explanation for this dog behavior deviance?
 On top of being an omnivore, dogs are also natural scavengers.
-They’ll eat whatever they can find – from your kid’s popsicle to whatever you drop on the floor whilst preparing dinner (mmm, raw onions).
+They’ll eat whatever they can find – from your kid’s popsicle to whatever you drop on the floor whilst preparing dinner (mmm, watermelon).

 The top reason for dogs eating poop is that your woof may be lacking sufficient nutrient intake.
 This could mean they’re experiencing:

 - Diabetes, Cushing’s, thyroid disease, and other conditions that might cause an increase in appetite

 If your doggo has a habit of poop eating, you should consult your vet to find out why your dog is acting weird and to rule out serious conditions.